ForbesLindesay/atdatabases/docs/mysql-typed.md

 ### update(whereValues, updateValues)

 Finds all the records that match the `whereValues` condition and sets all the properties specified in `updateValues`.
 Any properties you do not include in `updateValues` will not be modified.
-The updated records are returned.

 ```typescript
 import db, {users} from './database';